The Gap Inc. [GPS] stock Upgrade by Deutsche Bank analyst, price target now $42

 The Gap Inc. [GPS] Insider Position Details

-There are presently around $5,696 million, or 54.50% of GPS stock, in the hands of institutional investors.
-The top three institutional holders of GPS stocks are: VANGUARD GROUP INC with ownership of 26,508,356, which is approximately 1.47% of the company’s market cap and around 8.90% of the total institutional ownership; DODGE & COX, holding 24,299,762 shares of the stock with an approximate value of $704.94 million in GPS stocks shares; and BLACKROCK INC., currently with $463.37 million in GPS stock with ownership of nearly 29.937% of the company’s market capitalization.
+There are presently around $5,836 million, or 53.50% of GPS stock, in the hands of institutional investors.
+The top three institutional holders of GPS stocks are: VANGUARD GROUP INC with ownership of 27,061,253, which is approximately 2.086% of the company’s market cap and around 8.90% of the total institutional ownership; JPMORGAN CHASE & CO, holding 24,900,862 shares of the stock with an approximate value of $697.22 million in GPS stocks shares; and DODGE & COX, currently with $657.18 million in GPS stock with ownership of nearly -3.411% of the company’s market capitalization.

 >> 7 Top Picks for the Post-Pandemic Economy <<